 Presentation - The Apprentice will have nine weeks to prepare for the presentation (six weeks alongside completing the written report and a further three weeks after submission of the written report) to prepare their presentation.
 They will give a ten minute presentation showcasing their response to the technical project brief.
 The Assessor Panel will be made aware of the content of the project brief three weeks in advance of the presentation.
-The presentation must be supported by

-'hard copy' such as slides, drawings, spreadsheets which the Apprentice will have prepared beforehand and made available at the start of the presentation.
+The presentation must be supported by 'hard copy' such as slides, drawings, spreadsheets.
+There should be a maximum of 20 slides and 20 pieces of information.
+The apprentice will have prepared the 'hard copy' beforehand and it will be made available at the start of the presentation.
 The presentation will be followed by 10-15 minutes of question and discussion.
 The presentation and subsequent questions and discussion will, together with the 'hard copy' be used to determine the apprentice's ability to undertake the project.
-The presentation and discussion will be marked on the Assessment Form according to the grading criteria set out in this Assessment Plan and awarded a mark of Pass or Fail.
+The presentation and discussion will be marked on the documentation provided by the End-point Assessment organisation according to the grading criteria set out in this Assessment Plan and awarded a mark of Pass or Fail.
+The presentation will take place in a quiet room free from distractions and influence with electronic projector and screen set up in advance of the presentation.

 Structured Interview - This is then followed by a 30-40 minute structured interview with members of the Assessor Panel.
-The purpose of the interview is so that the Assessor Panel members can assure themselves that the Apprentice has the competence to work as a Construction Engineering Technician.
+The purpose of the interview is so that the Assessor Panel members can assure themselves that the Apprentice has the competence to work as a Building Services Engineering Technician.